-16. (1) The Jailer shall reside in the prison, unless the Superintendent permits him in writing to reside elsewhere.
+16. Jailer- (1) The Jailer shall reside in the prison, unless the Superintendent permits him in writing to reside elsewhere.

-(2) The Jailer shall not, without the '[Inspector-General of Prisons]

-sanction in writing, be concerned in any other employment.
+(2) The Jailer shall not, without the 'Director of Prisons]'s sanction in writing, be concerned in any other employment.

-17. Upon the death of a prisoner, the Jailer shall give immediate notice thereof to the Superintendent and the Medical Subordinate.
+17. Jailer to give notice of death of prisoner.- Upon the death of a prisoner, the Jailer shall give immediate notice thereof to the Superintendent and the Medical Subordinate.

-18. The Jailer shall be responsible for the safe custody of the records to be kept under section 12, for the commitment warrants and all other documents confined to his care, and for the money and other articles taken from prisoners.
+18. Responsibility of Jailer- The Jailer shall be responsible for the safe custody of the records to be kept under section 12, for the commitment warrants and all other documents confided to his care, and for the money and other articles taken from prisoners.

-19. The Jailer shall not be absent from the prison for a night without permission in writing from the Superintendent; but, if absent without leave for a night from unavoidable necessity, he shall immediately report the fact and the cause of it to the Superintendent.
+19. Jailer to be present at night The Jailer shall not be absent from the prison for a night without permission in writing from the Superintendent; but, if absent without leave for a night from unavoidable necessity, he shall immediately report the fact and the cause of it to the Superintendent.